harshil6-lab/cloud-infra-auditor/README.md

 **Why Rich?**
 Tables and progress output that degrade cleanly in CI environments.
 No custom rendering code.

-**Why a `models/` layer?**
-`findings.py` and `resource.py` define a shared schema consumed by scanners, the report pipeline, and cleanup.
-Adding a new exporter or scanner requires no structural changes elsewhere.

 **Why `report_transformer.py` separate from `report_generator.py`?**
 Generation and transformation are distinct responsibilities. `report_generator.py` aggregates raw findings; `report_transformer.py` shapes them for a specific output format.
 Keeping these separate makes each independently testable.